-Rust is a game that, despite being one of the most unforgiving experiences of its kind out there, keeps going from strength to strength, hitting a record amount of players in 2019 despite having been out in some form for over half a decade.
-In 2021, it’s in the best shape it’s ever been with the biggest streamers in the world playing it.
+Rust is a game that, despite being one of the most unforgiving experiences of its kind out there, keeps going from strength to strength, hitting a record amount of players in 2019 even though it’s been out in some form for almost a decade.
+In 2022, it’s in the best shape it’s ever been with the biggest streamers in the world playing it.
 There aren’t many games like Rust out there.

 The aim of the game is simple: survive, accumulate loot, do it all over again.
 Rust has a tonne more depth than you might first think when people are running around and hitting each other with rocks — experienced players often say you need thousands of hours with the game before you can actually call yourself decent.
 Rust really isn’t a game, it’s more of a full-time job that you have little hope of escaping.